 People of all faiths put aside differences to serve others

-Friendships are created through people coming together for service projects on the walk and year-round:
+Friendships are created when people come together for service projects on the walk and year-round.
+Projects have included:

-- Gleaning – Prepare surplus produce for DC Central Kitchen and Capital Area Food Bank
+- Gleaning – Packaging surplus produce for DC Central Kitchen and Capital Area Food Bank with Day to Serve

-- Trail Mix – Assemble trail mix bags to be distributed to shelters in DC with the Vatican Embassy and the President’s Interfaith and Community Service Campus Challenge
+- Trail Mix – Assembling trail mix to be distributed to shelters in DC with the Vatican Embassy and the President’s Interfaith and Community Service Campus Challenge

-Capital Area Interfaith Friends (CAIF), an interfaith group of middle school and high schoolers in Montgomery County formed in 2011, has been busy!
+Capital Area Interfaith Friends (CAIF), an interfaith group of middle school and high schoolers in Montgomery County formed in 2011.
 This year CAIF has participated in and lead:

 - Women’s Shelter Service